bizzabo/play-json-extensions/README.md

     import org.cvogt.play.json.Jsonx
     implicit def jsonFormat = Jsonx.formatCaseClass[Foo]

+    // if your case class uses Option make sure you import
+    // one of the below implicit Option Reads to avoid
+    // "could not find implicit value for parameter helper: org.cvogt.play.json.OptionValidationDispatcher"

 #### Then use ordinary play-json
     val json = Json.toJson( foo )
     assert(foo == json.as[Foo])